the proposed installation Rinderpest Collectif

 Figure 1.
 Bulhan’s three “Assaults of Colonialism,” situated along the material-immaterial spectrum.
 Arrows demonstrate my proposed relational revision.

-1887, Italian colonists inadvertently brought the rinderpest virus to the Horn of Africa via a herd of imported Indian zebu cattle.7, 8
+1887, Italian colonists brought the rinderpest virus to the Horn of Africa via a herd of imported Indian zebu cattle.7, 8

-Though unintentional, this introduction constituted one of the most effective colonial assaults on people and things in the 19th century.
+Though likely unintentional, this introduction constituted one of the most effective colonial assaults on people and things in the 19th century.

 The virus spread rapidly among populations of domesticated and wild grazing mammals, killing over 90% of infected herds, and reached the Atlantic coast in under five years.9